WordPress 7.0 Features: The Ultimate Guide for Developers

 • Persistent views that remember your preferences

 What this actually means for you: If you manage a site with hundreds of posts or a team of editors, the old list table felt like a spreadsheet with no flexibility.
 DataViews makes content management feel fluid and fast.
 The important note for developers: any plugin that hooks into or modifies the existing Posts or Pages list view may break.
-This is the highest-risk compatibility change in 7.0, audit your plugins before upgrading.
+Audit plugins that customize admin screens before upgrading production.

-Interestingly, WordPress 7.0 will not ship with a “Twenty Twenty-Six” theme.
-The project has moved away from the tradition of a new theme for every major version.
-Instead, the focus is on making the existing WordPress block themes (like Twenty Twenty-Five) even more powerful.
-The goal is to show users that with the new Site Editor and Phase 3 tools, you do not need a new theme; you can simply evolve the one you have.
+WordPress 7.0 does not ship with a “Twenty Twenty-Six” theme.
+The project has stepped back from the tradition of a fresh default theme with every major version.
+Instead, the focus is on making existing WordPress block themes like Twenty Twenty-Five more capable through the Site Editor.
+The next default theme, Twenty Twenty-Seven, is already in the works for a future release, with a public call for contributors underway.

 WordPress 7.0 is not trying to be an AI writer.
 Instead, it’s building the infrastructure that allows AI to work better within the CMS.

 The new Abilities API acts as a bridge.
-It provides a standardized way for AI services to understand what a specific WordPress site is capable of doing.
-Rather than hard-coding connections to specific AI models, WordPress is creating an “AI Client” within the core.
+It provides a standardized way for AI services to understand what a specific WordPress site can do.
+Rather than each plugin hard-coding its own connection to specific AI models, 7.0 introduces an “AI Client” in core that handles communication with generative AI models.
+The out-of-the-box functionality is intentionally limited; the value is the standardized interface that plugin developers build on top of.

 This means plugin developers can build AI features that are consistent across the entire platform.
 Whether you’re using AI to generate alt text for images, suggest SEO improvements, or automate content workflows, these tools now have a native, secure way to communicate with WordPress core.